 Conclusions: A small-plot tomato trial in Hungary, which compared three rates of Organic Vitazyme (0,5, 1, and 2 liters/ha) and Amalgerol (4 liters/ha) to an untreated control revealed that the 2 liter/ha rate of Organic Vitazyme was the best treatment for all parameters measured.
 No product produced phytotoxic effects.
-Crop vigor, plant height, yield, fruit per plot, unmarketable fruit, fruit sugar, leaf chlorophyll, and root mass were all the most positive for this Organic Vitazyme treatment, in all cases significantly better than the control except for plant height and fruit sugar.
+Crop vigor, plant height, yield, fruit per plot, unmarketable fruit, fruit sugar, leaf chlorophyll, and root mass were all the most positive for this Organic Vitzayme treatment, in all cases significantly better than the control except for plant height and fruit sugar.
 Amalgerol and Organic Vitazyme at 1 liter/ha were usually ranked second and third for improvements of these parameters.
-The all- important crop yield was improved by 8% with Organic Vitazyme at 2 liters/ha, followed closely by Amalgerol at 6%; the 0.5 and 1 liter/ha rates of Organic Vitazyme at 2 liters/ha, followed closely by Amalgerol at 6%; the 0.5 and 1 liter/ha rates of Organic Vitazyme at 2 liters/ha, followed closely by Amalgerol at 6%; the 0.5 and 1 liter/ha rates of Organic Vitazyme at 2 liters/ha, followed closely above the control.
+The all- important crop yield was improved by 8% with Organic Vitazyme at 2 liters/ha, followed closely by Amalgerol at 6%; the 0.5 and 1 liter/ha rates of Organic Vitazyme increased the yield by 3% and 2%, but not significantly above the control.
 Rejected fruit was significantly less for Organic Vitazyme at 2 liters/ha (4.08%), followed closely by Amalgerol (4.33%) and Organic Vitazyme at 1 liter/ha (4.58%).

-Tomatoes with Vitazyme application-A Study With Opus Max Proprietary Carrier
+matoes with Vitazyme application-A Study With Opus Max Proprietary Carrier